Content Map Terms

 Children's Growth Chart

 A growth chart is a graph used to track a child's growth and development over time.
-At each of your child's routine checkups, the doctor or public health nurse will measure:
+At each of your child's routine checkups, the doctor will measure:

 • Length (height).
 A baby's length is measured while lying down, from the top of the head to the bottom of the foot.
 Older children are measured standing up with heels against a wall.